hotmic-wp/hotmic-media-player-ios/README.md

 HotMicMediaPlayer allows you to integrate the HotMic player experience into your app.

-Use this framework to get streams, create a HMPlayerViewController for a specific stream, and present it full screen.
+Use this framework to get streams, create a `HMPlayerViewController` for a specific stream, and present it full screen.

 ## Features

 - Watch live broadcast commentator streams in your app
 - Rewatch previous streams on demand
 - Participate in chat
-- Polls
+- Answer polls
 - Tip the host
 - Join the host with audio/video
 - Light and dark mode support